“Choose, You Lose” Scheme Threatens All Ethical Professionals

 The increasingly aggressive discrimination in recent years against religious and pro-life healthcare professionals and students parallels a concentrated effort by abortion proponents to undermine the rationale for conscience protections in healthcare.
 Desperate abortion advocates apparently have concluded that the way to counter the medical community’s resistance to abortion is through coercion.

-Coercion appeals to some activists because coercion is much quicker than persuasion in affecting change.
+Coercion appeals to some activists because coercion is much quicker than persuasion in effecting change.
 If abortion activists can eliminate conscience protections, then health professionals can be forced to participate in abortion or else sacrifice their careers.

 American principles protect conscience even at a price